 If you’ve read the cookie cutter story, you know that my name is Lori and I’m from Cedar Park, Texas.
 That’s the beginning of my story, and I also happen to know where my story ends.
 But first…what about the “in-between” story?

 I was raised in a Christian home and accepted Christ as my savior in my early-mid teens.
 I met my husband at church just after graduating high school.
-Twenty-five years later, we are the parents of a 20 year old boy and 15 year old girl.
+Twenty-six years later, we are the parents of a 20-year-old boy and 16-year-old girl.

 As my children got older (and as I got older!)
 I felt like I was living the life other people wanted me to live.
 I started and ended each day feeling empty and unfulfilled.
 My identity and purpose had been lost somewhere along the way as I trudged through life like a sloth aimlessly wandering in the jungle.

 I’ve discovered that I have a love and talent for writing.
-God has been telling me to share my stories for the last year or more, but I didn’t have a clear plan as to how to share them.
-He kept giving me stories to write, stories that people need to hear- encouraging stories about seeing God in the everyday, ordinary “things” in life.
+I knew I wanted to share encouraging stories but I didn’t have a clear plan as to how to share them.
+God kept giving me stories to write, stories that people need to hear- encouraging stories about seeing God in the everyday, ordinary “things” in life.

 In following my conviction to personally encourage other women, I accepted the God-given challenge to meet 365 Wow Women.
-This should be an interesting and life-changing year.
-I invite and encourage you to see how this challenge unfolds on Instagram.
+As of November 2017, it has been an interesting and life-changing year.
+I invite you to see how this challenge has unfolded on Instagram.
+I started this blog in January 2017 with intentions of writing on a regular basis but quickly realized how time-consuming the 365 Wow Women challenge would be.
+I haven’t written many stories here as I would like, however, I anticipate being able to devote more time to writing in 2018.

 So where does my story end?
 I don’t know when my story will end, but I do know where it will end…and where it will begin again.
 When my final breath is taken, my story ends on this physical earth.
 A new everlasting and eternal life begins in heaven with the One who created me to do these things He’s purposed for me to do.